stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID.

-<aside class="warning"> To redirect the end-user to itsme in the browser, you provide  Redirect URIs and BMID specifies redirect_uri.
+<aside class="notice"> To redirect the end-user to itsme in the browser, you provide  Redirect URIs and BMID specifies redirect_uri.
 Additional parameters are not allowed and entire redirect_uri must match.

 <aside class="warning"> BMID can register only one JWKSet URL.
 It is not possible to register multiple JWKSet URLs for one environment.</aside>